-This is my first feature length film.
-It’s a portrait documentary on my little brother, Stevie.
+This is my first feature length documentary and it’s about my brother, Stevie G.

 Clockwork Orange was one of Ibiza’s biggest events in the 90s.
 Founding member, Danny Gould, was put in touch with me to create a documentary around the clubs revival.
 Clockwork Orange has a hardcore group of die-hard fans who still remember the ‘good old days’.
 In fact, Danny has already set in motions plans to have a huge renunion this summer in Ibiza’s reknowned ‘Es Paradis’ club.
 The build up to that will be the train my documentary will ride on.